mrowe/mikerowecode.com/michael/resume.md

 ### _Architecture Manager_
 __REA Group__ (Melbourne, VIC, Australia)
-Feb 2017 - present
+Feb 2017 - Dec 2017

-I am currently leading a team of developers, tech leads and architects who are responsible for providing architectural leadership, consulting and support to product delivery teams in REA Group globally.
+In this role I lead a team of developers, tech leads and architects who are responsible for providing architectural leadership, consulting and support to product delivery teams in REA Group globally.

 Responsibilities: